-Prepare a Paleontological Resources Monitoring Plan.
-A PRMP will be prepared by the Qualified Paleontologist that incorporates all available geologic data for the project in order to determine the necessary level of effort for monitoring based on the planned rate of excavation and grading activities, the materials being excavated, and the depth of excavation.
-The PRMP establishes the ground rules for the entire paleontological resource mitigation program and will require approval by the lead agency as a condition of approval of the grading permit(s) for the project.
-The Qualified Paleontologist will implement the PRMP as the project paleontologist, program supervisor, and principal investigator.
-The PRMP will incorporate the results of the Paleontological Resources Technical Report for the Seville 4 Solar Energy Project (Appendix F of this Initial Study), relevant geotechnical investigations, and final engineering/grading plans for the project.
+Paleontologist will implement the PRMP as the project paleontologist, program supervisor, and principal investigator.
+The PRMP will incorporate the results of Paleontological Resources Technical Report for the Seville 5 Solar Energy Project (Appendix F of this Initial Study) this paleontological resources assessment, relevant geotechnical investigations, and final engineering/grading plans for the project.
 The PRMP will include processes and procedures for paleontological monitoring, fossil salvaging (if needed), reporting, and curation (if needed).
 The PRMP will also require the Qualified Paleontologist to prepare a report of the findings of the monitoring efforts after construction is completed that will be sent to the lead agency for approval and to mark the completion of the paleontological monitoring program.
 The PRMP will also require the Qualified Paleontologist to obtain a curatorial arrangement with an accredited and County-approved repository, such as the SDNHM in San Diego, California.